-The Marine Mammal Observer and PAM operators are skilled professionals experts in the recognition of marine mammal and acoustic signals produced by these species, responsible for the implementation of appropriate mitigation measures to protect animals during offshore activities that generate noise or disturbance.
+The Marine Mammal Observer and PAM operators are skilled professionals and experts in marine mammal and acoustic signals produced by these species, responsible for appropriate mitigation measures to protect animals during offshore activities that generate noise or disturbance.

-The primary role of an MMO/PAM operator is to collect data on the presence of cetaceans in the work area, throughout the duration of the work, using visual and acoustic techniques (using hydrophones) and to implement real-time mitigation measures of potential noise impacts (or disturbance in general) on the present species.
+The primary role of an MMO/PAM operator is to collect data on the presence of cetaceans in the work area, throughout the work, using visual and acoustic techniques (using hydrophones) and to implement real-time mitigation measures of potential noise impacts (or disturbance in general) on the present species.

-From 2012 to 2016, upon the appointment by the Department of Environmental Biology of La Sapienza University in Rome, ODO has been conducting monitoring activities within the program of the removal of Costa Concordia relict in the Giglio Island.
-ODO was in charge of all aspects connected to cetaceans and acoustic impact, thanks to its qualified staff and equipment for PAM and MMO activities.
+From 2012 to 2016, on behalf of the Department of Environmental Biology at La Sapienza University of Rome, ODO conducted monitoring activities as part of the Costa Concordia wreck removal program at Giglio Island.
+ODO was responsible for cetacean monitoring and acoustic impact assessment, thanks to its qualified and JNCC-certified staff and equipment for PAM (Passive Acoustic Monitoring) and MMO (Marine Mammal Observer) activities.

-In 2014, ODO was appointed by CNR ISMAr in Ancona to participate in the monitoring program for cetaceans and acoustic impact during the building of ENI Offshore platforms Fauzia and Elettra in the Adriatic Sea.
+In 2014, we were commissioned by CNR ISMAr in Ancona to participate in the cetacean and noise impact monitoring program during the construction of the ENI Offshore platforms, Fauzia and Elettra, in the Adriatic Sea.

-The ACCOBAMS Certification for High Qualified MMO/PAM Operators establishes a standard of legitimacy and credibility for training courses with international recognition.
+ACCOBAMS Certification for Highly Qualified MMO/PAM Operators sets a standard of legitimacy and credibility for training courses with international recognition.

-The training will guarantee the opportunity of a rigorous and structured gathering of new scientific data while ACCOBAMS will store and make public through a dedicated database the MMO/PAM report and data, allowing deepening our knowledge of the impact of the anthropogenic underwater noise on the marine environment and providing guidance to future actions.
+The training ensures the opportunity for rigorous and structured collection of new scientific data, which are then archived and made public through ACCOBAMS, thus enabling us to deepen our understanding of the impact of anthropogenic underwater noise on the marine environment and providing guidance for future action.

-Our association, which organized for the first time in Italy the MMO training courses, now offers a specialized service, with extensive theoretical lessons by experienced teachers, professional PAM equipment, and a platform suitable for offshore navigation for practice at sea.
+Our association, which organized MMO training courses for the first time in Italy, now offers a specialized service with extensive theoretical lectures by experienced teachers, professional PAM equipment, and a platform adapted to deep-sea navigation for practice at sea.